Recently, a 26-year-old French woman accused LGBTQI activist Divya Dureja of sexually assaulting her in a resort in North Goa on February 23.

 In Rajya Sabha, KTS Tulsi, a senior lawyer, and a Parliamentarian had introduced a gender-neutral bill (“Criminal Law Amendment Bill, 2019”), which had addressed the idea of gender-neutral rape laws in the country

 He stated, “Law needs to be balanced.
 The balance has been disturbed.
 All sexual offenses should be gender-neutral.
 Men, women, and other genders can be perpetrators and also victims of these offenses.
 Men, women, and others need to be protected.”

 Thus, gender-neutral rape laws are needed to tackle these discrepancies and provide an equal form of justice to any ‘individual’ subjected to this horrendous act.
 This will also ensure that the provisions of Article 14- Right to Equality in the eyes of the law are fulfilled.
 By adopting gender-neutral rape laws, a platform is provided for men and transgender individuals to be vulnerable and open up about sexual assaults and rape.
 Although the cases of assault on men are much lesser than those of women, one cannot exclude the need for stringent gender-neutral laws to address the same.

-Thus, the entire concept of proposing gender-neutral rape laws stems from the fact that gender-specific words like “any man” and “any woman” must be amended and replaced by gender-neutral words like “any person.”
+The entire concept of proposing gender-neutral rape laws stems from the fact that gender-specific words like “any man” and “any woman” must be amended and replaced by gender-neutral words like “any person.”
 This is a rightful way forward to make legal protections against rape extremely inclusive for men, women, and transgenders.